unknownnameless/available-minecraft-names/README.md

 I prefer usernames that are one word with no symbols or numbers, so I parsed some lists of english words for available minecraft usernames

-this included a 300k long list of english words (completely unnecessary)
+this included a 300k long list of english words (completely unnecessary, resulted in 200k words available as usernames)

 but there are also some more usefull lists made including hand sorted lists